liisaratsep/TLM/README.md

 #### Requirements
 - Python3
-- DyNet library for python (version 2.1)
+- DyNet library for Python3 (version 2.1)

 To train the model, a corpora in the CoNLL-U format is required (the model uses ID, FORM and HEAD columns).